l50/unm_ismart_presentation/3_vulnerable_targets.md

 ![](images/script_no_workie_dom.png)

 ...
 But it's not working.
-Fortunately, the scoreboard told us what payload we actually need to use:
+Fortunately, the scoreboard told us what payload we need to use:

 ![](images/scoreboard_payload.png)